-EFRAG agrees with the clarification that an entity should first apply paragraph B5.4.5 of IFRS 9 to account for modifications related to IBOR reform to which the practical expedient applies; and thereafter, apply the current IFRS 9 requirements to determine if any other modifications that are not directly required by IBOR reform are substantial; if those modifications are not substantial, the entity should apply paragraphs 5.4.3 or B5.4.6 of IFRS 9.
+EFRAG agrees with the clarification that an entity should first apply paragraph B5.4.5 of IFRS 9 to account for modifications related to the IBOR reform to which the practical expedient applies; and thereafter, apply the current IFRS 9 requirements to determine if any other modifications that are not directly required by the IBOR reform are substantial; if those modifications are not substantial, the entity should apply paragraphs 5.4.3 or B5.4.6 of IFRS 9.

-EFRAG agrees with the proposed amendments on IFRS 16 and IFRS 4.
-EFRAG observes that these amendments are proposed for similar reasons as the proposed amendments in paragraph 1(b) and hence increase comparability.
+EFRAG agrees with the proposed amendments to IFRS 16 and IFRS 4, EFRAG also agrees that no amendments to other IFRS Standards are necessary.

-EFRAG also agrees that no amendments on other IFRS Standards are necessary because the current requirements already provide a sufficient basis to determine the appropriate accounting.